Arturo Frondizi: Beginnings in politics

-Frondizi himself has said that this arrest decided him to put aside the career of teacher that he had planned to pursue, to start a career as a politician.
-At the end of 1932 he was arrested for the second time and after being released he joined the Unión Cívica Radical.
+Frondizi said that this arrest convinced him to put aside his plans to teach in order to embark on a career as a politician.
+At the end of 1932, he was arrested for the second time and after being released he joined the Unión Cívica Radical.

-On October 28, 1932, Frondizi got engaged to Elena Luisa María Faggionato, to marry on January 5, 1933.
-From this union his only daughter, Elena, would be born in 1937.
-They built a summer cottage in 1935 at the then-secluded seaside resort town of Pinamar.
-After the birth in 1937 of their daughter, Elena (their only child), the Frondizis named the cottage Elenita.

-In December 1933 he would be arrested for the third time, suspected of being involved in an uprising against the national government.
+In December 1933, he would be arrested for the third time, suspected of being involved in an uprising against the national government.

 He led the Argentine League for the Rights of Man, the nation's first recorded human rights organization, upon its founding in 1936.
 In December of that year, he narrowly escaped an assassination attempt while addressing a crowd.